himaja920/HA-Profiles/README.md

 Printing Devices List                                            ///

+Calling SetValue API (Can be set only for certain devices)       ///

 Registering call back events and device notifications            ///

-Calling SetValue API (Can be set only for certain devices)       ///
+Turn on/Turn off LED from LCD getting updated                    ///